Handpicked: Off–Grid Retreats in Scotland

 The Croft Collective—Argyll

 A renovated highland croft, nestled among ancient oak forests with its own private beach.
-The Croft Collective draws on the crofting principals of sustainability, self sufficiency and reliance on nature.
+The Croft Collective draws on the crofting principles of sustainability, self- sufficiency and reliance on nature.
 A great place to help you reset, reconnect with nature, and embrace the simple life for a while.

 Features